-Due to alteration and current condition, this Historic Resources Review recommends that the resource does not meet criteria for significance and recommends that it is not eligible for inclusion on the National Register of Historic Places.
-It is therefore recommended that project work will have No Effect on the property.
+As long as the above recommendations are carried out, this review recommends that the Hands Mill Dam removal project will have No Effect on the property.
 The Vermont State Historic Preservation Office (SHPO) will have the opportunity of review and comment prior to project work.

 Figure 45.
-View northwest of the house and attached barn at 39 Woodchuck Hollow Road.
+Views northwest of the house and attached barn at 273 West Corinth Road; note Jail Branch at east side of barn in bottom photograph.